 Convert between XML, Hash, YAML, JSON in Ruby - Conversion Cheat Sheet

-First, let’s create an XML document:
+Here's a little XML/JSON/YAML/Hashconversioncheat sheet for Ruby: First, let's create an XML document:

 require ‘rubygems’